 DON’T LOOSE THIS POST – PIN IT FOR LATER…

 My marmalade won’t reach setting point

-Make sure you have large saucepan or wide stock pot.
-The large the surface of the marmalade liquid the quicker the water evaporates, which means that the setting point is reached quicker.
+Make sure you have a large saucepan or wide stockpot.
+The large the surface of the marmalade liquid the quicker the water evaporates, which means that the setpoint is reached quicker.

 How do I set my marmalade?